Eduk29/employee-react-crud/README.md

 ## Start Application

-1 - You need to start the JSON server to get access to a fake API.
+1 - Start the JSON server to get access to a fake API.
 So open a terminal in your project root directory and run the following instruction:
 ```bash
 json-server --watch db.json
 ```
-**This command terminal must be open during all application execution.**
+**This command terminal must be open during all application execution.
+It will perform a backend simulation**

-2 - After the start of JSON server, you need to start the application.
+2 - Start of JSON server, you need to start the application.
 So open another command terminal in your project root directory and run the following instruction:
 ```bash
 npm start
 ```